Join the Fight

 Resources are available to help both you and the person with dementia as the disease progresses.

 Currently, more than 37,000 West Virginians are living with Alzheimer’s disease, and over 107,000 family and friends are providing care.
-In Ohio, more than 210,000 individuals are living with Alzheimer's with 597,000 family and friends providing care.

 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.